fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

   - Exact age at the start of experiment: Enter the age (e.g., hours, days, weeks, years old) or if unknown, leave it empty.
 For your convenience, SODA separates this entry into two fields: a number field (e.g: 1, 2, 3) and a unit field (e.g: hours, days, weeks, etc).
 If an ISO format is expected for this entry, enter the ISO-formatted text in the number field, and select `N/A` for the unit field.

-  - Member of: Provide a population that the specimen of your subject belongs to.
+  - Member of: Provide the ID of the population that the specimen of your subject belongs to.
+The ID must start with `pop-` followed by any series of alpha-numeric characters (upper and lower cases allowed) or dash `-`.
+No other characters (including white space) are allowed.
 E.g.: pop-1.

   - Also in dataset: Include the Pennsieve id(s) for other datasets that have data about the same subject.